white Turkish Angora cat with blue eyes

 What do Turkish Angora cats look like?

-The Turkish Angora stands out with their long, elegant, medium-sized bodies that move gracefully throughout the house.
-They have long hair that is silky and fine, and comes in a variety of colors.
+The Turkish Angora stands out with their long, elegant bodies that move gracefully throughout the house.
+These small- to medium-sized cats have long hair that is silky and fine, and comes in a variety of colors.
 While best known for their white coat, other coat colors might include chocolate, cream, and lavender, as well as tortoiseshell, calico, and tabby patterns.

-Turkish Angora cats are also known for their striking eyes, which can be bright blue, deep amber, or a mix of both.
-Turkish Angoras can be odd-eyed, which means they have heterochromia and exhibit two different eye colors.
+Turkish Angora cats are also known for their striking almond-shaped eyes, which can be bright blue, deep amber, or a mix of both.
+Fun fact: Turkish Angoras can be odd-eyed, which means they have heterochromia and exhibit two different eye colors.

 These cats often have notably broad and full chests with longer fur and britches on their hind legs.
 They also have large ears that accentuate their points and make them seem more attentive.